 New test to predict dementia 9 years before diagnosis

-New Delhi: In a significant finding, UK researchers have developed a new test that can predict dementia -- affecting over 55 million people worldwide -- nine years before a diagnosis.
+In a significant finding, UK researchers have developed a new test that can predict dementia -- affecting over 55 million people worldwide - nine years before a diagnosis.

 The new test is 80 per cent more accurate than the commonly used methods like memory tests or measurements of brain shrinkage, said researchers at the Queen Mary University of London.